-Philippines 9G Visa and Work Permit (ACR)
+Philippine 9(g) Visa and Work Permit (ACR)

-Philippines Working Visa (9G) & Permit Process
+Philippine Working Visa (9g) & Permit Process

-Any foreign national wishing to work in the Philippines must obtain a work visa (9G).
-A "9(g)" is a Philippine working visa for foreigners entering the Philippines to engage in a lawful occupation.
-In general, it must be shown that the services of the alien are indispensable to the management, operation, administration, or control of local or locally based firms.
+A 9(g) is a Philippine working visa for foreigners entering the Philippines to engage in a lawful occupation.
+In general, it must be shown that the services of the alien are indispensable to the management, operation, administration, or control of local or locally-based firms.
 The companies must petition their employees to obtain this visa.
 If the duration of the assignment is less than six months, a Special Work Permit application may be submitted to the authorities.
-If the assignment is for more than six months, the assignee may apply either in the Philippines or via a Philippines Consulate.
+If the assignment is for more than six months, the assignee shall apply for an Alien Employment Permit (AEP).

-An application for a separate Philippines Alien Employment Permit (ACR) is required as an accompaniment to the principal work visa application.
+An application for a separate Philippines Alien Employment Permit (AEP) is required as an accompaniment to the principal work visa application.
 This is not a travel document.
 It is issued by the Philippines Department of Labor and Employment.

 Philippines Alien Employment Permit (AEP)

 An Alien Employment Permit (AEP) is a document issued by the Department of Labor and Employment that allows a foreign national to work in the Philippines.
-This is normally applied in tandem with a 9(g) pre-arranged employment visa and applies to foreign nationals seeking employment in the Philippines, foreign professionals allowed to practice their profession in the Philippines, and Holders of SIRV, SRRV, Treaty trader visa 9(d), Special Non-immigrant Visa for executive, advisory, supervisory, or technical positions.
-An employee must be petitioned by his/her company and it must generally be shown that no person found in the Philippines is willing or competent to perform he service for which the foreign national is hired.
+This is normally applied in tandem with a 9(g) pre-arranged employment visa and applies to foreign nationals seeking employment in the Philippines, foreign professionals allowed to practice their profession in the Philippines, and Holders of SIRV, SRRV, Treaty Trader visa 9(d), Special Non-immigrant Visa for executive, advisory, supervisory, or technical positions.
+An employee must be petitioned by his/her company and it must generally be shown that no person found in the Philippines is willing or competent to perform the service for which the foreign national is hired.

 AEPs are valid for a period of one (1) year, unless the employment contract, consultancy services, or other modes of engagement or term of office for elective officers, provides for a longer period.
 Permits of resident foreign nationals shall be valid for multiple employers provided they report changes in their employment status and the identity of their employers to the DOLE Regional Office which issued the permit.